urifa/solidity-notes/README.md

 Contract related variables and fucntions:

 ```
-this;  // Current contract, explicitly convertible to address (current contract's type)
+this;  // Instance of the current contract, explicitly convertible to address with `address(this)` (current contract's type)
 selfdestruct(address payable <recipient>);  Destroy the current contract sending its funds to the given address
 ```